SerhatPolat/large-scale-frontend-template/README.md

 I made this template for mid/large scale web apps.
-It is MIT Licensed, so you can use this template for both open source and commercial projects.
+It's MIT Licensed, so you can use this template for both open source and commercial projects.

 <hr>